mac1253/drupal-signage/README.md

 Required Field: checked
 Vocabularies: Building[Checked]

+#### Manage Form Display

-11. After all that go back to the content type Slide, and then click Manage Form Display
+1. After all that go back to the content type Slide, and then click Manage Form Display
-12. In the widget column, hide the following fields: Authored by, Authored on, Promoted to Front page, Stickys at top of lists, URL alias
+2. In the widget column, hide the following fields: Authored by, Authored on, Promoted to Front page, Stickys at top of lists, URL alias
-13. Change the following value in the widget column for these fields
+3. Change the following value in the widget column for these fields

  Slide Campus Ref = Check boxes/Radio buttons
  Slide Building Ref = Check boxes/Radio buttons

-14. Click the save button
+4. Click the save button

 #### Creating the slide show view
 Now we will create the Slide show view which out